Tomson124/Edge-FDM-Fault-Detection/README.md

-# Few-shot learning for Real-Time Additive Manufacturing Fault Detection on Edge Devices
+# Few-shot Classification for Real-time Additive Manufacturing Fault Detection on Edge Devices
-This repository contains code for training and evaluating Prototypical Networks (and fine-tuning feature extractors) as seen in the research paper "_Few-shot learning for Real-Time Additive Manufacturing Fault Detection on Edge Devices_" by Oliver Bravery.
+This repository contains code for training and evaluating Prototypical Networks (and fine-tuning feature extractors) as seen in the research paper "_Few-shot Classification for Real-time Additive Manufacturing Fault Detection on Edge Devices_" by Oliver Bravery.

 ## Quick Start
 1. Ensure all datasets are downloaded and prepared.
 Instructions for downloading and preparing the datasets used for training the 3D fault detection model can be found [here](#dataset-preparation).